mvdwetering/remote_systemmonitor/README.md

 # REMOTE SYSTEMMONITOR

+> This is still work in progress

-This is basically a duplicate of the [Home Assistant SystemMonitor integration](https://www.home-assistant.io/integrations/systemmonitor/), but it can get data from a remote system.
+This is basically a the [Home Assistant SystemMonitor integration](https://www.home-assistant.io/integrations/systemmonitor/), but split off the data collectin part so it can get data from a remote system.

 Just monitoring, nothing else.